yurimann/bad-boss-database-migrations-assignment/README.md

 1. Look at `schema.rb`.

-1. Use the `rails dbconsole` to look at your table.
+1. Use `rails db` to look at your table.

 1. Rollback your migration to ensure rollback is working properly.

 1. Run your migration again.

-1. Look at the content of the `schema_migrations` table in the `dbconsole`.
+1. Look at the content of the `schema_migrations` table in the `db`.
 Rails uses this specially generated table to keep track of what migrations it has already run:

     ```
     SELECT * FROM schema_migrations;